SAM TTS - Online Voice GeneratorSAM TTS

 What is 'Mike for Telephone' TTS?

-Mike for Telephone is a specific variant of the Microsoft Mike voice that was engineered for optimal clarity over telephone lines.
-It features enhanced consonant clarity and was commonly used in IVR (Interactive Voice Response) systems, voicemail greetings, and automated phone directories.
+Mike for Telephone is a specific variant of the Microsoft Mike voice optimized for the narrow audio bandwidth of telephone lines (300–3400 Hz).
+It features enhanced consonant clarity and reduced sibilance, making speech more intelligible over phone connections.
+This variant was widely deployed in IVR (Interactive Voice Response) systems, voicemail greetings, automated phone directories, and call center hold messages throughout the early 2000s.

 What are the best settings for Microsoft Mike?